gustycooper/gustycooper.github.io/labs/labs_lab06_04.md

 ## Create a Java Program to Plot My Trip

 **Points**: Complete this entire section for 10 points.

+This lab has been created from a lab created by Ron Zacharski.
+Ron rides a motor bike.
+I ride bicycles without motors.

 This summer I took a motorcycle trip through various cities.
 Each city has a gas station.
 I want to complete my trip with the fewest stops at the gas stations.
 The route is described as follows.